-If a student loses self-control, then positive handling may be required.
+If a student is not able to self-regulate and manage their feelings and emotions, then positive handling may be required.
 The techniques and procedures used are in accordance with PRICE Training (Protecting Rights in a Caring Environment), DfE guidelines and the School's Positive Handling Policy.
-All incidents of positive handling are recorded and parents/carers informed.
+All incidents of positive handling are recorded on CPOMs and parents/carers informed.
 Staff may employ positive handling as a last resort if: